 The Company considers cash and cash equivalents to include all stable, highly liquid investments with maturities of three months or less.
-There are no cash equivalents at December 31, 2020 and 2019.
+There are no cash equivalents on March 31, 2021 and December 31, 2020.
 The Company maintains its cash in bank and financial institutions that at times may exceed federally insured (FDIC) limits.
-At December 31, 2020 and 2019, the Company did not have any cash balances in excess of FDIC limits nor has the Company experienced any losses in such accounts through December 31, 2020.
+On March 31, 2021 and December 31, 2020, the Company did not have any cash balances in excess of FDIC limits nor has the Company experienced any losses in such accounts through March 31, 2021.